tungli/F5170-python/4_Data/README.md

 >  * Modify the [script](https://github.com/tungli/F5170-python/blob/master/4_Data/data_plot.py) using *if-else* statements so that it decides which files should be converted and which not.
 >  * Such a script could be very useful when processing thousands of similar files.
 However, what are the limitations of your program?

-In this chapter, you will learn to use *for*-loops and *if* statement blocks.

-You will understand how to do those just by going over the examples, so I will not go into detail here.
-When writting statements in Python just **do not forget indenting and `:` signs**.

 Let us take a closer look at the scrips you will need for the exercises.